Skip Top Navigation

 Official UHCL logos cannot be used as part of an official UHCL logo.
 If a UHCL logo is used on promotional materials, items must comply with UHCL logo use guidelines.
 Items must be approved by UHCL Brand Guide and a UHS-licensed vendor must be used to produce the item.
 UHCL Brand Guide will verify that the logo use does not misrepresent the RSO as an official unit of the university.

-Student Organizations are recommended to have a faculty or staff advisor at UHCL.
-Student organization Advisors should have an account on GetInvolved and be listed on their organization's roster as "Advisor."
+Student Organizations are required to have a faculty or staff advisor at UHCL.
+Student organization Advisors must have an account on GetInvolved and must be listed on their organization's roster as "Advisor."

 Frequently Asked Questions